DaKingKong/lite-http-tunnel/README.md

 # Generate self-signed certificates for local testing
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes
 ```

+If SSL certificates are not provided, the server will fall back to HTTP/1.1 mode, but will still be able to handle WebSocket tunneling.
+Note that gRPC requires HTTP/2, so you'll need valid SSL certificates for gRPC tunneling.

 #### Deploy to Heroku with following button